CarolinaPB/population-variant-calling/README.md

 ## ABOUT

-This is a pipeline that takes reads aligned to a genome (in `.bam` format) and performs variant calling with `Freebayes`.
+This is a pipeline that takes reads aligned to a genome (in `.bam` format) and performs population level variant calling with `Freebayes`.
 It uses VEP to annotate the resulting VCF, calculates statistics, and calculates and plots a PCA.

 #### Tools used

 - [Freebayes](https://github.com/freebayes/freebayes) - variant calling using short reads
 - [bcftools](https://samtools.github.io/bcftools/bcftools.html) - vcf statistics